Queensland Adult Specialist Immunisation Service (QASIS)

 - Relevant medical conditions or GP concern and how it fits with QASIS referral guidelines

-- Relevant detailed history that outlines the reaction to the COVID-19 vaccine (e.g. urticaria, angioedema, hypotension with vitals such as blood pressure, heart rate and oxygen saturation) AND time of onset after vaccination and observations
+- Relevant detailed history that outlines the reaction to the vaccine (e.g. urticaria, angioedema, hypotension with vitals such as blood pressure, heart rate and oxygen saturation) AND time of onset after vaccination and observations

 - Treatment provided to manage the outlined reaction